aewshopping/ssg-deploy-test/src/posts/reviews/2024-12-22-review-the-invention-of-good-and-evil.md

 date: 2024-12-22
 review_rating: ★★★☆☆
 permalink: ''
-review_summary: '<p>Covering the psychological roots of todays’ fractured society in the West, and why we shouldn’t give up, but instead keep trying to get on better with one another, <i>The Invention of Good and Evil</i> made me appreciate how far things have progressed (morally) since we were chimpanzees.</p><p>However while it is great in parts, the book as a whole didn’t really hang together for me.</p>'
+review_summary: '<p>While not really about history and not really about good and evil <i>The Invention of Good and Evil</i> peers deep into our psyches to explain current day (often antagonistic) behaviours.</p><p>While it is great in parts, the book as a whole didn’t really hang together for me.
+But I do now appreciate how far things have progressed (morally) since we were chimpanzees.</p>'
 ---
 _The Invention of Good and Evil: A World History of Morality_, by Hanno Sauer, has - I think - one of the best titles of any non-fiction book.
 Who could fail to be intrigued?